-Distributions - Upon reaching age 59 1/2, retirement, permanent disability, termination, or death, benefits can be received in a lump sum payment.
+Distributions - Upon reaching age 59 1/2, retirement, permanent disability, termination or death, benefits can be received in a lump sum payment.
 Alternatively, based on a participant's election, the Plan can establish a monthly payment schedule to distribute the benefits to the participant over a period of time.
 Hardship withdrawals are available if the participant meets certain criteria.

-Investments - The Plan's assets are held and invested by Prudential Bank and Trust, FSB (the "Trustee") based upon the participants' elections.
+Investments - As of December 31, 2015, The Plan's assets were held and invested by Prudential Bank and Trust, FSB (the "Trustee") based upon the participants' elections.
 Participants direct the investment of their contributions and the Company's contributions into various investment options offered by the Plan.

 Notes Receivable From Participants - Participants may borrow from their Plan accounts, subject to certain limitations and conditions established to comply with the current requirements of the Code.
 Participants may borrow a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 The loans are secured by the balance in the participant's account and bear interest at a commercially reasonable rate of interest as determined by the Plan Administrator.
-Principal and interest of 4.25% is paid ratably through biweekly payroll deductions.
+Principal and interest, based upon the bank prime rate plus 1%, is set quarterly and paid ratably through biweekly payroll deductions.

-Payment of Benefits - Upon termination of service due to death, disability, or retirement, a participant may elect to receive either a lump sum amount equal to the value of the participant's vested interest in his or her account, or annual installments.
+Payment of Benefits - Upon termination of service due to death, disability or retirement, a participant may elect to receive either a lump sum amount equal to the value of the participant's vested interest in his or her account or annual installments.
 For termination of service for other reasons, a participant may receive the value of the vested interest in his or her account as a lump sum distribution.